US and Russia meet regional powers in Swiss city of Lausanne to try a push for peace amid continued Aleppo bombardment.

 “No breakthrough, no concrete developments at all from these talks.”

-Lavrov said after the talks that he had pressed for a “political process” to end the conflict to begin “as soon as possible”, while Kerry said they had talked about new ideas for a ceasefire.
+Sergey Lavrov, Russia’s foreign minister, said after the talks he had pressed for a “political process” to end the conflict to begin “as soon as possible”, while Kerry said they had talked about new ideas for a ceasefire.

 While the diplomatic efforts continue, on the ground the fighting shows no signs of abating.